-The way of working relies on the following principles:
+The working method adopted relies on the following principles:

-- shared responsibility - according to individual or shared and approved portfolio's - no exclusivity on the individual or shared portfolio's for anyone.
+- shared responsibility - according to individual or shared and approved portfolio's - no exclusivity on the individual or shared portfolio's for anyone. - team work

-The effectiveness and efficiency has been proven and a continuation of this working method will undoubtedly be the case.
+The effectiveness and efficiency has been evident and a continuation of this working method will undoubtedly continue in the future.